Virtual walks in the Ising model: finite time scaling: Results for the spin walk in the Ising model

 Fig. \ref{Crossover} shows the behavior of $P(x,t)$ at different temperatures.
 As $T$ increases from absolute zero, the distribution $P(x,t)$ at long times shows a crossover from a two peaked form to a single peaked form.
 This should occur as the critical point is crossed.
 However, from the numerical simulations, a sharp transition from the two peak behavior to the single peak one is difficult to detect, as the peaks become very shallow.
 So, we find the value of $T_c$ indirectly using the ratio $r=\frac{P(x=0)}{P(x=x_{m})}$.

-As $T$ increases, $r$ increases with the temperature initially and then saturates at a value $1$ at higher temperatures.
-Arguing that $r=1$ for $T > T_c$, we use a trial function $e^{\mu(T-T_c)}$ to fit $r$ at lower values of $T$, keeping both $\mu$ and $T_c$ as fitting parameters.
-The best fit curve gives the value of $T_c = 2.295$ and $\mu = 15.83$ [Fig. \ref{Determination_of_Tc}].
-However, for particular quantities, while obtaining the behavior with $T-T_c$, one may require a slightly different value of $T_c$.
-The value obtained for $T_c$ is certainly an over-estimation, however the relative error is less than two percent.
+As $T$ increases, $r$ initially grows with temperature and then saturates to the value $r=1$ at higher temperatures.
+Arguing that $r=1$ for $T > T_c$, we use a trial function $e^{\mu(T-T_c)}$ to fit $r$ at lower values of $T$, with both $\mu$ and $T_c$ treated as fitting parameters.

+Fig. \ref{Determination_of_Tc} shows the variation of $r$ as a function of $T$ for several times $t$.
+The fitted parameters $T_c$ and $\mu$ depend on the observation time.
+The estimated value of $T_c$ decreases with time initially and eventually saturates to $T_c\approx 2.28$ for the largest time considered.
+We note, however, that this value of $T_c$ for the system size studied represents a slight overestimation of the true critical temperature, which is evidently a finite size effect.

 0.3cm